The School of Visual Arts Presents Ralph Appelbaum's Filmmakers Dialogue

-FILMMAKERS DIALOGUE participants have met and spoken with more than 800 movie greats, including legendary producer-director James L. Brooks, Michael Apted, Academy Award nominated writers Charles Randolph ("The Big Short") and Josh Singer ("Spotlight"), Joan Allen, Jean-Jacques Annaud, Michael Apted, Maria Bello, Rob Cohen, Rebecca Miller, Gail Mutrux, Danny Boyle, Jeff Bridges, James L. Brooks, Jerry Bruckheimer, Steve Starkey, Michael Caine, Matt Damon, Daniel Day-Lewis, Danny DeVito, Robert Duvall, Morgan Freeman, Paul Giamatti, Gene Hackman, Dennis Hopper, Ron Howard, Anjelica Huston, Samuel L. Jackson, Walter Parkes, Frank Marshall, Edward Norton, Gwyneth Paltrow, Michelle Pfeiffer, Keanu Reeves, Jim Sheridan, Charles Shyer, Robert Wise, Luc Besson, Michael Shamberg, Stacey Sher, Jean-Jacques Annaud, Claude Lelouch, and Richard Zanuck.
+FILMMAKERS DIALOGUE participants have met and spoken with more than 800 movie greats, including legendary producer-director James L. Brooks, Michael Apted, Academy Award nominated writers Charles Randolph ("The Big Short") and Josh Singer ("Spotlight"), Joan Allen, Jean-Jacques Annaud, Maria Bello, Rob Cohen, Rebecca Miller, Gail Mutrux, Danny Boyle, Jeff Bridges, Jerry Bruckheimer, Steve Starkey, Michael Caine, Matt Damon, Daniel Day-Lewis, Danny DeVito, Robert Duvall, Morgan Freeman, Paul Giamatti, Gene Hackman, Dennis Hopper, Ron Howard, Anjelica Huston, Samuel L. Jackson, Walter Parkes, Frank Marshall, Edward Norton, Gwyneth Paltrow, Michelle Pfeiffer, Keanu Reeves, Jim Sheridan, Charles Shyer, Robert Wise, Luc Besson, Michael Shamberg, Stacey Sher, Ari Handel, Jean-Jacques Annaud, Claude Lelouch, and Richard Zanuck.

 Other guests have included Susanne Bier (In A Better World); Neil Burger (Limitless); Andrew Jerecki (All Good Things); Peter Riegert, John Gray (White Irish Drinkers); Doug Liman (Fair Game); Nigel Cole (Made in Dagenham); Pamela Gray (Conviction); Roger Michell (Morning Glory); Lone Scherfig (An Education); Richard Linklater (Me and Orson Welles); Jim Sheridan (Brothers); Michael Hoffman (The Last Station); Juan José Campanella (The Secret in Their Eyes); John Patrick Shanley (Doubt); Tony Gilroy (Duplicity); Paul Schrader (Adam Resurrected); Ari Folman (Waltz with Bashir); Peter Saraf (Sunshine Cleaning); Richard Eyre (Notes on a Scandal); Michael Apted (49 Up, Amazing Grace); Barry Levinson (Man of the Year).